CarlieSachiko/rooted-and-wild-co/readme.md

 --------
 ![alt](http://i.imgur.com/fAJAK7e.jpg)
 ###About Rooted & Wild Co.
-Rooted and Wild is, my dear friend, Mackenzie Myers's personal website, featuring her floral designs.
-The shop element of the site is not something Mackenzie will be using.
-I implemented it for learning purposes.
-I really enjoyed the development process for this project.
-Being my first MEAN Stack app, I was a little nervous since I didn't fully understand how the client side and server side worked together.
-But working through the problems I encountered and delving deeper into the code, I gained such a clearer view of the MEAN Stack and the numerous ways I could use it.
+Rooted and Wild is, my dear friend, Mackenzie Myers's personal website featuring her floral designs.
+I designed it with her in mind, staying true to her aesthetic and feel.

+The shop element of the site is not something Mackenzie will actually be using.
+I implemented it for learning purposes since this site is originally a project for a class.
+Overall, I really enjoyed the development process for this project.
+Being my first MEAN Stack app, I was a little nervous at the beginning hitting a lot of road blocks since I didn't fully understand how the client side and server side worked together.
+But working through the problems I encountered and diving deeper into the code, I gained such a clearer view of the MEAN Stack and the numerous ways I could use it.
 It is incredibly flexible, allowing me to create what I want, how I want.
 I looked forward to adding the finishing touches to the site so Makenzie can launch it in the next few weeks.

 [Trello Board](https://trello.com/b/9HaE286r/rooted-and-wild)